kartverket/skiperator/README.md

     Service:
       labelKeyOne: A value for the one label
       labelKeyTwo: A value for the two label

+  # Settings for overriding the default deny of actuator endpoints.
+AllowAll set to true will allow any
+  # actuator endpoint to be exposed.
+Use AllowList to only allow specific endpoints.
+  #
+  # Please be aware that actuator endpoints may expose information about your application which you do not want to expose.
+  # Before applying actuator settings, please be aware of what these endpoints will expose, especially if your application is served via an external ingress.
+  actuatorSettings:
+    # Default false
+    allowAll: false
+    # Default empty
+    allowList:
+      - "health"
+      - "info"
   # Resource limits to apply to the deployment.
 It's common to set these to
   # prevent the app from swelling in resource usage and consuming all the
   # resources of other apps on the cluster.